elifaber/calculatePlateModes/README.md

 I experimentally found that the bending modes were the most accurate, and I hope that this can be useful in anyone elses future plate modelling adventures!

+The testing file is just for my own testing of the file